michellejtao/michellejtao.github.io/_pages/about.md

 I am a second-year economics Ph.D. student at Emory University.
 Prior to Emory, I was a research assistant at the Institute for Fiscal Studies at Tsinghua University.
 I earned my B.A. in Economics from New York University.
 My research interests lie in household finance and macroeconomics.
 Outside of economics, I enjoy [powerlifting](https://www.openpowerlifting.org/u/michelletao), hiking, and cooking.

-You can contact me via email at [michelle.tao@emory.edu](michelle.tao@emory.edu), or in person (R. Randall Rollins Building, R400-A1).
+You can contact me via email at [michelle.tao@emory.edu](michelle.tao@emory.edu), or in person (R. Randall Rollins Building 4th floor).

 You can also find me on [Twitter/X](https://twitter.com/TaoMichelle) and [Linkedin](https://www.linkedin.com/in/michellejtao/).